Here’s a scenario for you: You take care of your aquarium by the book but suddenly there’s a strange black fuzzy growth that’s covering everything.

 This is also the method that was the least efficient for me, but I feel like it’s worth mentioning.

-What I did was turn off the lights for 3 days straight.
+What I did was turn off the lights on my aquarium for 3 days straight.

-After that, I lowered the daily dose of light to about 6 hours (instead of the regular 8).
+After that, I adjusted the daily exposure to light to about 6 hours (instead of the regular 8).

 It took the algae more than a week but it did start to disappear.